thewillyan/vondel/docs/src/uarch/uinstruction.md

 |:-------:|:------:|:------:|:-------:|:------:|:------:|:------:|:---------:|
 | 9 bits  | 3 bits | 8 bits | 20 bits | 3 bits | 5 bits | 5 bits |  8 bits   |

+You can find a more detailed version of this diagram [here](https://i.imgur.com/O3SP6L2.png).

 ## NEXT